fatihkurcenli/fatihkurcenli/README.md

 ## I'm a Native Mobile Developer

-- 💻 I’m currently working on a new technology
+- 💻 I’m currently working on a Flutter and Native Android Application
 - 🌱 I’m currently learning mobile development
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to write code